ePages-de/byd-api-content/markdown_stoplight/use-cases.md

 Enable merchants to offer more payment options by integrating your own payment solution.
 Create your own payment method so that merchants can later activate it for their shops.
-This way, a merchant's customers will find a more diverse set of possibilities to pay for their purchase.</br>
+This way, a merchant's customer will find a more diverse set of possibilities to pay for their purchase.</br>

 For detailed instructions, see our [Integrate a payment solution tutorial](http://docs.beyondshop.cloud/#_integrate_a_payment_solution).